 A Tishman-led venture is in default on a mezzanine loan of undetermined size, part of an estimated $1.4-billion package of mortgages, sources say.
 The loans come due next year but can be extended until 2012, according to sources.
 Earlier this year, the Fed began selling off pieces of the loans to institutional investors.

 A source downplays the default, calling it “technical,” but the Fed has reacted sharply, effectively freezing a reserve fund.
 In a statement, Tishman Speyer says, “The lenders have delayed certain capital expenditures that already had been approved and that were required under the loan agreement.”

 The tough tactic is apparently intended to force Tishman Speyer to invest more of its own money in the deal but could backfire.

-New York Fed spokesman says, “We are optimistic that a resolution will be found to ensure that the properties continue to be well-managed and maintained well into the future.”
+A New York Fed spokesman says, “We are optimistic that a resolution will be found to ensure that the properties continue to be well-managed and maintained well into the future.”